bnb-chain/bsc/README.md

 ## BNB Smart Chain

 The goal of BNB Smart Chain is to bring programmability and interoperability to BNB Beacon Chain.
-In order to embrace the existing popular community and advanced technology, it will bring huge benefits by staying compatible with all the existing smart contracts on Ethereum and Ethereum tooling.
-And to achieve that, the easiest solution is to develop based on go-ethereum fork, as we respect the great work of Ethereum very much.
+To embrace the existing community and advanced technology, it provides significant benefits by staying compatible with existing Ethereum smart contracts and tooling.
+To achieve that, the straightforward solution is to build on a go-ethereum fork, as we greatly respect the work of Ethereum.

-BNB Smart Chain starts its development based on go-ethereum fork.
-So you may see many toolings, binaries and also docs are based on Ethereum ones, such as the name "geth".
+BNB Smart Chain starts its development based on a go-ethereum fork.
+So you may see many tooling, binaries, and docs aligned with Ethereum, such as the name "geth".

 [![API Reference](
 https://pkg.go.dev/badge/github.com/ethereum/go-ethereum